 We maintain a proactive approach in providing the public with information and engagement opportunities that are easy to access.
-We provide the public with the opportunity to comment on our proposed rules and regulations at https://www.federalregister.gov/ and https://www.regulations.gov/.
+We provide the public with the opportunity to comment on our proposed rules and regulations on the Federal Register page and the Government Regulations page.

 We also produce informative, interactive webinars on topics of importance to the American public.
 In the last few years, we produced and hosted more than 25 interactive web events on various topics.
 Subjects included our representative payee program, Social Security's importance to young workers, and the Internet disability appeals process.
 We post recordings of webinars on our agency website and on our YouTube page.
-More than 60 recorded webinars have received more than 264,000 views to date. (https://www.ssa.gov/multimedia/webinars/).
+Our more than 60 recorded webinars have received more than 264,000 views to date.
+View our Social Security webinars.

 In addition, our Ticket to Work Program presents a series of monthly Work Incentive Seminar Events (WISE).
 We designed these seminars to educate beneficiaries about the Ticket to Work program and available work incentives.
 WISE webinars cover important topics for Social Security beneficiaries, including self-employment opportunities for people with disabilities, free support services for young adults in transition to work, and choosing appropriate service providers.
 About 6,000 beneficiaries viewed the live WISE webinars.
-For more information on these WISE webinar events, visit https://www.chooseworkttw.net/webinar/.
+For more information on these WISE webinar events, visit the Choose Work Webinar Page.

-Objective 2: Offer public opportunities for engagement in agency program issues using social media
+Objective 2: Offer public opportunities for engagement in agency program issues using social media public engagement: the @SSAOutreach Twitter Accountand the Social Security Matters blog.

-We continue to expand our use of social media and crowdsourcing tools to engage audiences in discussions about our strategic planning, programs, and services.
-In addition to our official Social Security Facebook and Twitter accounts, we have created two new avenues for public engagement: the @SSAOutreach Twitter account (https://twitter.com/SSAOutreach) and the Social Security Matters blog (http://blog.ssa.gov/).
 We created the second Twitter account specifically for direct outreach to targeted advocate groups and stakeholders.
 The Social Security Matters blog is our new engagement hub.
 This blog allows the public to read the latest Social Security news, find helpful tips about retirement and other benefits, and comment on any topics they choose.